KevinFlanagan7/Test/README.md

 * Quality and valuable content.
 * Easily found contact details.
 * Form to directly contact the club.
+* Mao to location of club.

 ## User Stories

-* As a user, I want to know that the club is well established.
-* As a user, I want the website to give me information about what is involved in trathalon.
 * As a user, I want to be able to easily contact the club.
 * As a user, I want to be able to make contact with the club via several different methods, i.e. social media.
 * As a user, I want to be able to easily navigate through the website.
 * As a user, I want to know where the club is based.
-* As a user, I want to know what events are taking place.
+* As a user, I want to know what event is taking place.

 ## Site owners Goals

-* Promote the club.
+* Promote the golf classic competition.
-* Increase the number of members.
+* Increase the number of competitors.
 * Increase rankings on search engines.

 ### Requirements

 * Easy to navigate on various screen sizes.
 * Clear information on the services provided.
-* Keep the user interested with small bits of information to make them want to engage with the club.
+* Keep the user interested with the prizes to be won in the competetion.
 * Simple methods of contacting the club.
 * Visually inviting so users do not leave.